Skip to Main Content

 Dignity Rights Clinic

-The Dignity Rights Clinic (DRC) is Delaware Law School’s newest clinic and the first law school clinic in the world dedicated to advancing the principle of human dignity under law.
-The Clinic provides legal services to clients in non-representational matters to help shape the law’s commitment to the protection and promotion of the inherent, inalienable, and equal worth of every person, everywhere.
+The Dignity Rights Clinic (DRC) is the first law school clinic in the world dedicated to advancing the principle of human dignity under law in the US and throughout the world.
+The Clinic helps shape the law’s commitment to the protection and promotion of the inherent, inalienable, and equal worth of every person, everywhere.

 Contact Information